 After graduation, Nina worked for the UN Criminal Tribunal for Former Yugoslavia before returning to the academic world.
 This time as a coordinator of studies and study adviser at the Institute of Cultural Anthropology and Development Sociology of Leiden University.
-She is currently preparing a doctoral research concerning music as intangible heritage in Croatia.

 - Changing Routes: consequences of sedentarization for the identity of Irish Travellers (Master thesis, 2000)